the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Included a Views V2 Status on the Troubleshooting page system info section to help with clarity for support.
 * Fix - Prevent Onboarding assets from loading on the admin when not needed.
 * Fix - Remove CSS attributes targeting `aria-labels` to prevent inconsistent styling for different languages.
 [TEC-4227]
+* Fix - Resolve sorting problems when using orderby with the Event repository when no other orderby values are specified.
+[TEC-4232]

 = [5.12.3] 2022-01-10 =